Country profile

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Gender parity across secondary pathways reflects sustained commitment to equitable participation.

-Infrastructure and Human Capital present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Infrastructure, Human Capital, and Innovation present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
 Regionally, School Access and Gender Parity lags peers the most, signalling where investment could have the highest impact.

 Key insights